vandithavb/vandithavb/README.md

 👯 **I'm open to exciting opportunities**, collaborations, and community-driven projects.

 💬 **I'm interested in collaborating** on innovative data engineering and analytics solutions.

-🤘 **Explore my GitHub profile** to see various projects in Data Engineering, Analytics, Machine Learning and Python Development.

 🧑🏻‍🏫 **I am currently learning:**
 - 🚀**Machine Learning ZoomCamp 2025(DataTalks)**